bitifet/node-postgres-ha/README.md

   * (I'll complete the list as I remember...)

-For now it oly provides an enhanced *Pool* implemented as a wrapper over the original node-postgres' one.
+For now, node-postgres-ha oly provides an enhancenment for the *Pool* class implemented as a wrapper over the original node-postgres' one.

-Most, if not all, of the issues it tackles, would be better addressed as issues / PR's to the node-postgres itself.
+Most, if not all, of the issues it tackles, would be better addressed as issues / PR's to the node-postgres repository itself.
 But that would have required a lot of time.

-By now, this wrapper solves the problem to me (and hopefully to other people...) while, at the same time, it may serve as a cleaner base to reason about each issue separatedly before moving them as issues and/or PRs to mainstream node-postgres repository.
+By now, this wrapper solves the problem to me (and hopefully to other people...) while, at the same time, it may serve as a cleaner base to reason about each issue separately before moving them as issues and/or PRs to mainstream node-postgres repository.